Which of the following is a characteristic of a common market? | Study Prep in Pearson+

 1

-Step 1: Understand the concept of a common market in microeconomics and international economics.
-A common market is a type of trade bloc composed of a free trade area with a customs union, and it additionally allows for the free movement of factors of production such as labor and capital among member countries.
+Understand the concept of a common market in microeconomics and international economics.
+A common market is a type of trade bloc that allows for the free movement of certain economic factors among member countries.

-Step 2: Identify the key characteristics of a common market.
-These typically include: free movement of goods and services, free movement of labor, free movement of capital, and a common external tariff on imports from non-member countries.
+Recall the key features of a common market, which typically include the removal of tariffs and quotas on goods, as well as the free movement of services, capital, and labor across member countries.

-Step 3: Analyze each option given in the problem: 'A single currency used by all member countries' is a feature of an economic and monetary union, not necessarily a common market; 'No trade agreements between member countries' contradicts the idea of a common market, which requires trade agreements; 'Free movement of goods and services among member countries' is a core characteristic of a common market; 'Free movement of labor and capital among member countries' is also a defining feature of a common market.
+Compare the options given: a single currency is a feature of an economic and monetary union, not necessarily a common market; no trade between members contradicts the idea of a market; complete political union goes beyond economic integration and is not required for a common market.

 Watch next